LouisFourre/UTP_Melon_Recognition/readme.md

 This is used to count the number of melon in the first row situated in a greenhouse

 ## Install
-To use this code, you need first to install theses packages
+To use this code, you need first to install theses packages for the detect.py:

- - Roboflow
- - Matplotlib
  - Ultralytics
+ - Pytorch (with cuda to improve computation time by a lot)

+And dor the old_detect.py, you also need to install theses packages:

+ - Pillow
+ - Matlpotlib
  - Opencv-headless
- - Pillow

 ## Model creation